southside-chillers/southside.chillers.online/southside/content/chapters/quiznius-altius-fortius.md

 “Nope,” he says.

-“Let’s check one of the other hallways,” says Hanamir, ignoring loud protests from Magic.
+“Let’s check one of the other hallways,” says Hanamir, ignoring loud protests from Magick.

 The next hallway is a terrifying scene.
 Standing on ledges lining both walls are twelve withered corpses, unnaturally upright, six to a side.
 They obscure some glyphs carved into the walls behind them.

-“Uhhhhhh,” says Hermione, hanging back and clutching Magic’s arm.
+“Uhhhhhh,” says Hermione, hanging back and clutching Magick’s arm.
 “Do we even want to bother?”

 “This does look like the other end of one of the hallways we saw earlier,” says Harlan.
 “It might only lead us back to where we’ve already been.”